SumithBaddam/academic-kickstart/content/authors/admin/_index.md

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: "sumith.reddy2@gmail.com"
 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
 - Researchers
 - Visitors
 ---
 I am enrolled as graduate student in Data Science at Indiana University Bloomington and will be graduating by May 2020.

 I worked as a Data Scientist at Cisco Systems Inc. for 2.5 years.
 My key focus was on building large-scale machine learning models to improve the quality of Cisco's software products.
 While working at Cisco, I have filed a patent for one of the business use-case and have published 2 papers in predictive modeling using Deep Learning.

 Prior to joining Cisco, I have graduated with Masters and Bachelors in Technology in Information Technology from IIIT-Bangalore.

-During summer 2016, I worked as a Data Semantics Intern at DataWeave Software.
-I implemented an algorithm that performs clustering of the products from various e-commerce websites and provides pricing insights to our customers.
-This product was built to scale to a million concurrent users using distributed scheduling of jobs.

-During summer 2015, I have worked as a Big data analytics intern at Zettamine Labs (Apple Inc. was the client) where I built an end-to-end product that performs web-scrapping of data, analyse the customer reviews and provides insights to the manufacturers (Apple Inc.).
-These insights range from "what issues are the customers facing in ipads?" to "What extent is battery drain issue affecting the customers?"
-My research publication was selected at the MongoDB Conference - New York, 2015.
+While pursuing undergraduation, I have published a reseach paper on "Structuring insights from customer reviews of products using NLP" working under the guidance of Prof. Dinesh Babu Jayagopi.

+I was also a key note speaker at International Conference on Business Analytics and Intelligence at Indian Institute of Management Bangalore in 2017 and Indian Institute of Science in 2018.